PreOS-Security/awesome-firmware-security/README.md

 ## Tools

+**_ObDisclaimer_**: Reading about firmware is one thing, but using these tools can be dangerous.
+You can brick your system - proceed with caution and at your own risk.

+### Open Source

+**_NOTE_**: For security and safety purposes, open source software is auditable and verifiable.
+But beware that working with firmware is more dangerous than working with software installed on a hard disk you can wipe and reinstall.
+You can brick your system!
+Proceed with caution and at your own risk.

 * [ACPICA tools](https://acpica.org/downloads) - provides tools and a reference implementation of ACPI.
 * [acpidump](https://acpica.org/) - Cross-platform OS-present tool from ACPICA to dump and diagnose ACPI tables.
 * [BIOS Implementation Test Suite](https://biosbits.org/) - The Intel BIOS Implementation Test Suite (BITS) provides a bootable pre-OS environment for testing BIOSes and in particular their initialization of Intel processors, hardware, and technologies.
 It includes a CPython compiled as a raw BIOS application.